The Reed Cutter: Love Reunited

 The original head of the sacred statue at Ashikari Yama is signed by the famous Kei school sculptor Ko-un and dated 1537 – !
 The original 16th-century kimono it wore is an Important Cultural Property and the oldest costume in the festival.
 Both are now displayed rather than used, for conservation’s sake; the replica statue head is “merely” a few hundred years old.

-Ashikari Yama is fortunate to have a chōnai member who’s a professional interpretor; they’ve translated their basic float information into English, Korean and Chinese, a very recent (and very welcome) innovation.
+Ashikari Yama is fortunate to have a chōnai member who’s a professional interpreter.
+They’ve translated their basic float information into English, Korean and Chinese, a very recent (and very welcome) innovation.